Social security contributions

 Employer supported and self-employed contributions to 'complying' superannuation entities and retirement savings accounts (RSAs) in Australia play a role similar to that of social security levies.
 The retirement benefits provided by these superannuation entities (which are independent of government, but have to comply with regulations so they are 'complying') are in addition to a means-tested age pension that is provided by the federal government.

 The rules governing the taxation of superannuation entities are complex.
-A number of changes to the superannuation system commenced from 1 July 2017 and were designed to improve the sustainability, flexibility, and integrity of Australia's superannuation system.
 Below is a brief summary of the current law.

-Employers must contribute on behalf of their employees' superannuation a set minimum percentage of the employee's earnings base, subject to limited exceptions, or be liable to a superannuation guarantee charge.
-The required superannuation guarantee percentage is currently 9.5% where it will remain so until 30 June 2021.
-From 1 July 2021, the rate will increase to 10% and will progressively increase up to 12% from 1 July 2025.
+Employers must contribute a set minimum percentage of the employee's earnings base, subject to limited exceptions, to a complying superannuation fund on behalf of their employees or be liable to a superannuation guarantee (SG) charge.
+The required SG percentage will progressively increase up to 12% as follows:

 It is usually tax effective (subject to certain limits) for employees to forgo or 'sacrifice' part of their salary to allow employer superannuation contributions on their behalf above this minimum.
 There is no limit to the amount of contributions that can be claimed as a deduction.
 However, there are limits on the amount that can be contributed per individual per income year that are eligible to receive concessional (favourable) tax treatment.
-Since 1 July 2017, concessional superannuation contributions can be made on behalf of an individual up to AUD 25,000.
-From 1 July 2018, individuals with superannuation balances of less than AUD 500,000 will have the ability to carry forward unused concessional contributions from up to the five previous financial years, and use the amounts to make additional concessional contributions during a particular financial year.
+Concessional superannuation contributions can be made on behalf of an individual up to AUD 27,500 per annum.
+Individuals with superannuation balances of less than AUD 500,000 also have the ability to carry forward unused concessional contributions from up to the five previous financial years and use the amounts to make additional concessional contributions during a particular financial year.

 Individuals can also make non-concessional contributions to a superannuation fund (i.e. contributions that are not deductible).
-The annual non-concessional contribution cap is currently AUD 100,000 per year, subject to a three-year bring forward rule for those individuals aged under 65 years (and subject to a transitional rule where contributions made prior to 1 July 2017 will affect the total non-concessional contributions capacity over the following two years).
-Since 1 July 2017, the non-concessional cap is nil if the individual has a total superannuation balance greater than or equal to AUD 1.6 million as at 30 June of the previous financial year.
+The annual non-concessional contribution cap is currently AUD 110,000 per year, subject to a three-year bring forward rule for those individuals aged under 75 years.
+For the 2023/24 financial year, the non-concessional cap is nil if the individual has a total superannuation balance greater than or equal to AUD 1.9 million as at 30 June 2023 (up from AUD 1.7 million as at 30 June 2022).

-From 1 July 2018, individuals aged 65 years or over can use the proceeds from the sale of their main residence to make ‘downsizer contributions’, limited to the lesser of AUD 300,000 and their share of the sale proceeds.
+Individuals aged 55 years or over can use the proceeds from the sale of their eligible main residence to make ‘downsizer contributions’, limited to the lesser of AUD 300,000 and their share of the sale proceeds.
 These contributions are not tax deductible, and can be made regardless of other contribution caps and voluntary contribution restrictions.

-Under the First Home Super Saver Scheme, from 1 July 2018, an individual can apply to release voluntary superannuation contributions, along with associated earnings, to help purchase their first home, subject to meeting certain eligibility requirements.
+Under the First Home Super Saver Scheme, an individual can apply to release voluntary superannuation contributions, along with associated earnings, to help purchase their first home, subject to meeting certain eligibility requirements.
 Concessional tax treatment applies to amounts withdrawn under the scheme.

 Generally, all superannuation benefits received by an individual aged 60 or over are tax-free where those benefits are paid from a taxed source.
 However, the tax treatment of other superannuation benefits may depend on factors such as the components of the benefit, the amount of the benefit, the age of the member when the benefit is received, and whether the benefit is received as a lump sum or as a superannuation income stream.